PilzDE/pilz_industrial_motion/pilz_trajectory_generation/README.md

  - an *interim* point on the arc: The generated trajectory always goes through the interim point.
 The planner cannot generate a full circle.

-The Cartesian limits, namely translational/rotational velocity/acceleration/deceleration need to be set and the planner uses these limits to generate a trapezoid velocity profile in Cartesian space.
+The Cartesian limits, namely translational/rotational velocity/acceleration/deceleration need to be set and the planner uses these limits to generate a trapezoidal velocity profile in Cartesian space.
 The rotational motion is quaternion slerp between start and goal orientation.
 The translational and rotational motion is synchronized in time.
 This planner only accepts start state with zero velocity.
 Planning result is a joint trajectory.
 The user needs to adapt the Cartesian velocity/acceleration scaling factor if motion plan fails due to violation of joint limits.